About this article

 A meaningful Panchakarma program requires a minimum of 7 days, and ideally 14 to 21 days for a complete program.
 The exact duration and treatments are determined by the Ayurvedic doctor after your initial consultation and will depend on your constitution, health history, and goals.

-Treatment at Amrita Kripa Hospital is not free, but costs are very modest by western standards.
+Treatment at Amrita Ayurveda Hospital is not free, but costs are very modest by western standards.
 The hospital operates as a charitable institution.
 Holistic Health Centre treatments are paid by session at rates that are significantly lower than equivalent services in Europe, North America, or Australia.

 It is best to get all required travel vaccinations before leaving your home country.
 The ashram hospital handles medical care for residents and visitors but is not a dedicated travel clinic.
 Check with your own doctor or a travel medicine clinic before departing for India.

-Amrita Kripa Hospital is open 24 hours for emergencies.
+Amrita Ayurveda Hospital is open 24 hours for emergencies.
 Call Dr. Beena on +91 703 402 8442 or Dr. Vishnu on +91 892 175 0944 immediately.
 If you are alone in a single room and feel very unwell, contact the International Office duty line as well.